RobBosman/Valori.E2E-Security/README.md

 > This won't work because the server certificate is not valid.

 ### 3. import the CA root certificate
-> Copy the root certificate listed on [http://valori.example.com/ca](http://valori.example.com/ca) and store it in a file with extension `.crt`.\
+> Copy the root certificate listed on [http://valori.example.com/ca](http://valori.example.com/ca) and store it in a file called `rootCA.crt`.\
 > Double-click this file and import the certificate in the trust store of your **_Local Computer_** under "_Trusted root Certificate Authorities_" ("_Vertrouwde basiscertificeringsinstanties_"").

 ### 4. browse to https://valori.example.com/